choupara/thesis_epasufr/readme.md

 cargo build -r --features interpreter
 ```

-## Ignore IDE/editor files
+## Ignore IDE/Editor Files

-List down the files that needs to be ignored based on platform
+List the files that need to be ignored based on platform:
 ```
 .vscode/
 .idea/